Ethernet vs. Wi-Fi: Is It Really Better to Go Wireless?

 That’s the short answer.

 Meanwhile, Ethernet gives you reliability.
 The wires are ugly and keep you tethered to a location.
 But Ethernet speeds don’t fluctuate like Wi-Fi—you can get the same speeds at 300 feet as you do at ground zero.
-The drawback is you lose the tether-free mobility of Wi-Fi.
+The drawback is that you lose the tether-free mobility of Wi-Fi.

 Ethernet